-- (b) have its financial statements audited;(c) disclose the receipt of gifts; - (d) adhere to the code of conduct contained in the applicable provincial legislation for all traditional leaders and traditional councils: Provided that where a member of a kingship council has to be disciplined for the breach of the code of conduct, the Premier must inform the President of such fact and also of the outcome of the inquiry; and - (e) advise and support all traditional councils falling under the authority of the king or queen. - (3) A kingship council and its resources may not be used to promote or 10 prejudice the interest of any political party.
+- 4A.
+(1) A kingship council has the following functions: - (a) administering the affairs of the kingship in accordance with customs and tradition; - (b) assisting, supporting and guiding senior traditional leaders and traditional councils falling within the jurisdiction of the kingship concerned in the performance of their functions; - (c) assisting the king or queen in performing customary functions in relation to the recognition of senior traditional leaders where applicable; - (d) mediating in disputes between senior traditional leaderships falling within the jurisdiction of the kingship; - (e) promoting unity between traditional communities falling under the jurisdiction of the kingship; and - (f) assisting the king or queen in performing his or her roles and functions conferred upon him or her by the President in terms of the regulations issued in terms of section 9(5). - (2) A kingship council is required to- - (a) keep proper records; - (b) have its financial statements audited; - (c) disclose the receipt of gifts; - (d) adhere to the code of conduct contained in the applicable provincial legislation for all traditional leaders and traditional councils: Provided that where a member of a kingship council has to be disciplined for the breach of the code of conduct the Premier must inform the President of such fact and also of the outcome of the inquiry; and - (e) advise and support all traditional councils falling under the authority of the king or queen. - (3) A kingship council and its resources may not be used to promote or prejudice the interest of any political party.